Glossary

 Filter

-Section titled “Filter”A term operator that selects a subset of SELT rows matching specified predicates on categorical columns (peril, region, line of business).
-Pointwise — operates independently on each row.
-The first operator in most contract compositions, restricting the scope of downstream transformations.
+Section titled “Filter”A financial term that selects the subset of TELT rows matching specified predicates on categorical columns (peril, geography, line of business).
+Operates independently on each row.
+The first term in most contract compositions, restricting the scope of downstream transformations.

 Facultative